ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

 					    horizontalalignment='left',
 					    verticalalignment='top')

-You can also add shapes to a plot by using `patches`.
+You can also add shapes to a plot by using `patches` including Rectangle, Circle and Polygon.

+**Saving plots to a file:**

+    plt.savefig('figpath.svg')

 ## Scatterplots